-Total revenue increased by \$60.1 million during 2018, which was primarily driven by growth in recurring revenue as we continue to see positive demand from customers across our portfolio of cloud-based solutions.
-The inclusion of JustGiving and Reeher also contributed to the increases in recurring and total revenue.
-One-time services and other revenue declined during 2018 from our continued shift in focus towards selling cloud-based subscription solutions.
-In general, our cloudbased solutions include integrated analytics, training and payment services, and require less implementation services and little to no customization services.
-We are also selling more subscription-based contracts for professional services and services embedded in our renewable cloud-based solution contracts.
-As a result, we expect one-time services revenue will continue to decline and total revenue growth will continue to be negatively impacted.
-In addition, we have also used promotions and discounts for our consulting services as incentives to accelerate the migration of our existing customer base from on-premises solutions toward our cloud-based solutions.
+Total revenue increased by \$51.8 million during 2019, driven largely by the following:

+- + Growth in recurring revenue related to positive demand from customers across our portfolio of cloud solutions and, to a lesser extent, the inclusion of YourCause, an increase in services embedded in our renewable cloud solution contracts and increased sales of subscription-based contracts for retained professional services - Decline in one-time services and other revenue from our continued shift in focus towards selling cloud subscription solutions.
+In general, our cloud solutions include integrated analytics, training and payment services, and require little to no customization services.
+As a result, we expect that one-time services and other revenue will continue to decline and total revenue growth will continue to be negatively impacted.